بكالوريوس علوم التصوير التشخيصي الطبي

 • Emirates ID

-• Attested 10th grade and 12th or O level and AS/A level High school certificates.
+• 10th grade and 12th or O level and AS/A level High school certificate

 • Equivalency certificate for international curriculum students

-• Valid English proficiency certificate (EmSAT english or IELTS or TOEFL)
+• Valid English proficiency certificate (High school English score or IELTS or TOEFL)

 All originals shall be scanned and returned to applicant.